Christopher Hanewinckel-USA TODAY Sports. Pictured: Alshon Jeffrey (17), Carson Went (11)

 As of noon ET Sunday, this is the second-most heavily bet game of the weekend behind the Rams-Seahawks affair.
 Despite all of the action, however, the line had yet to budge off of PHI -3 all week.

-Philly’s juice at BookMaker moved to -120 by Monday and stayed in that range — or higher — all week, forcing every Eagles bettor to lay a large price.
+Philly’s juice moved to -120 by Monday and stayed in that range — or higher — all week, forcing every Eagles bettor to lay a large price.
 Meanwhile, books were seemingly refusing to give bettors the chance to take the Vikings plus the hook.

 The juice on Philly was apparently worth the squeeze … or whatever that quote is from “The Girl Next Door” — one of the more philosophical movies of my generation.
 Enough action came in on the Eagles, who are getting 46% of bets as of writing (see live data here), that oddsmakers were finally forced to move the line off of the key number of 3 on Sunday morning.